normiedottech/Normie-tech-docs/README.md

  ### **`1.
 Play with test enviornment`**

  - Go to [sandbox.normie.tech](https://sandbox.normie.tech) website.
- - Get Started by creating a dashboard page.
+ - Click "Get Started" to create a dashboard page.
  - Redirect to `/dashboard` page and click on settings for a Test API.
  - If you have any questions, feel free to Contact Us.